bluedatainc/solutions/APIs/v2_bluedata_apis_doc.md

 __Note__:

-  - For Epic3.2 and later you can find v2 API docs for a given EPIC installation by connecting to the /apidocs URL on its controller host "http://<controller-IP>:8080/apidocs".
-For more information on difference between v1 and v2 APIs, here is the link
+  - For Epic3.2 and later you can find v2 API docs for a given EPIC installation by connecting to the /apidocs URL on its controller host "http://{controller-IP}:8080/apidocs".
+For more information on difference between v1 and v2 APIs, please refer to v1_vs_v2_apidocs.pdf in the same location.
+These are some sample examples of v2 APIs but for more detail info please check the docs under /apidocs location on your controller host machine.

+  - Inorder to login and create a session there is no v2 API, you should still use v1 API to perform that action(Refer to v1_bluedata_apis_doc for the exact command).

   - [0.
 Fetch a session](#0-fetch-a-session)
   - [1.
 Retrieve all tenants](#1-retrieve-all-tenants)
   - [2.
 Retrieve a specific tenant](#2-create-a-specific-tenant)